Why Gummies Cost More Than Capsules

 • Stability testing that reflects realistic distribution conditions

-Because gummies are heavier and bulkier per serving, they usually cost more to store and ship.
+Gummies are heavier and bulkier per serving, so they usually cost more to store and ship.
 They can also be more sensitive to heat exposure during distribution, which may require tighter logistics planning.
 Capsules tend to be compact, light, and simpler to move efficiently.

 The comparison that actually matters